bokkypoobah/OAXSwimGatewayStableCoinContractAudit/audit/README.md

 ##### GateWithFee Fee Accounting

-**NOTE** Reference `GateWithFee.mint(...)` - If there is a deposit of 1 dollar, with a 1 dollar fee, the token issuing entity will receive 2 dollars of which 1 dollar will go into a trust account and 1 dollar will go into a fee account.
+Reference `GateWithFee.mint(...)` - If there is a deposit of 1 dollar, with a 1 dollar fee, the token issuing entity will receive 2 dollars of which 1 dollar will go into a trust account and 1 dollar will go into a fee account.
 2 tokens will be issued in the FiatToken contract, and backing this is the 1 dollar deposited into the trust account.
 The maths will not work out unless the entity's fee account balance is also reflected in the FiatToken contract balances.
 This also applies to the `GateWithFee.burn(...)` function.

 * [x] Kirsten has responded that the fee account flows will be accounted for in OAX's accounting reconciliation

 <br />

-### Other Issues
+### Other Resolved Issues

 * [x] **LOW IMPORTANCE** Remove the duplicate *MultiSigWalletFactory* from the bottom of [../chain/contracts/Multisig.sol](../chain/contracts/Multisig.sol)
   * [x] Fixed in [daa965a](https://github.com/swim-gateway/stable-coin/commit/daa965ad77e41629d6389879e120e68eb34c3593)